markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/impressions.md

                        <b>Summary:</b>
         <br>

-The student reviews indicate a range of concerns about the university experience, from dissatisfaction with the administration and specific academic programs to issues with campus facilities and services.
-Students express frustration with housing, dining, and transportation, as well as the effectiveness of the university's support systems.
-The sentiment towards Greek life is mixed, with some students finding it lacking or problematic.
-There are also comments about the university's integration with the surrounding city and the perceived lack of school spirit.
-While some students have found their niche and are satisfied with certain aspects of their experience, others are considering transferring or regret their decision to attend.
-The reviews suggest that the university could benefit from addressing these concerns to improve the overall student experience.
+The student reviews indicate a range of challenges faced by attendees at the university.
+Concerns are expressed about the online learning experience, the adjustment to university life, and the handling of the fall semester.
+Students find the financial aid process, class registration, and student organization involvement difficult.
+Housing and dining situations are also criticized, with specific mention of the Mount Vernon campus being less desirable.
+The reviews suggest a competitive atmosphere, with dissatisfaction in the variety of majors and the support for non-political science or business majors.
+The admissions process, campus housing, and the cost of living in D.C. are additional points of contention.
+The sentiment towards Greek life is mixed, and there are complaints about the public transportation system and campus connectivity issues.
+Overall, the reviews reflect a sense of disappointment and frustration, with several students considering or having already transferred to other institutions.

         <br>
         <br>